Director: Paola Morsiani

 Free first Saturday every month

-Free for Purchase faculty, staff, and students, museum members, and children ages 12 and under
+Free for Purchase College faculty, staff, and students, museum members, and children ages 12 and under

-The Neuberger Museum of Art is an integral part of Purchase College and a vital center of community engagement as the premier museum of modern, contemporary, and African art in Westchester and Fairfield counties.
+The Neuberger Museum of Art is an integral part of Purchase College and a vital center of community engagement as the premier museum of modern, African, Latin American, and contemporary art in Westchester and Fairfield counties.

-Founding patron Roy R. Neuberger (1903–2010) championed the art of his time, and the Neuberger Museum of Art continues his commitment by celebrating the art of our time.
+Founding patron Roy R. Neuberger (1903–2010) championed the art of his time, and the Neuberger Museum of Art continues his commitment.
 From experimental or art-historical perspectives, the Neuberger features eight changing exhibitions each year, ranging from single-artist presentations to thematic surveys and newly commissioned artist projects.

 Also on view is the permanent collection.
 Initiated in 1974 with Roy Neuberger’s donation of 108 works of art, the collection of the Neuberger Museum of Art has grown to more than 6,000 works.
 Featuring prestigious examples of modern, contemporary, and African art, the collection galleries are refreshed often with curated installations.
 Most recently, these have incorporated works by Josef Albers, Polly Apfelbaum, Milton Avery, Romare Bearden, Alexander Calder, John Chamberlain, Gregory Crewdson, Stuart Davis, Arthur Dove, Helen Frankenthaler, Marsden Hartley, Edward Hopper, Lee Krasner, Jacob Lawrence, Louise Nevelson, Isamu Noguchi, Catherine Opie, Judy Pfaff, Horace Pippin, Jackson Pollock, Mark Rothko, Ben Shahn, Jessica Stockholder, Rufino Tamayo, Andy Warhol, and others.